Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Pressure Relief 4.7 Best shoulder/hip relief of the four, especially on the side.
+Pressure Relief 4.7 Best shoulder/hip relief.

-Durability 4.0 Plush top is the trade-off; structure still felt resilient.
+Durability 4.0 Plush top is the trade-off.

-Overall 4.2 The pressure-relief standout, with a plusher, warmer top feel.
+Overall 4.2 Pressure-relief standout, warmer feel.

 Movimento